 The enum 'implicit' should be used when the number of occurrences is to be established using speculative parsing, and there are lower and upper bounds to control the speculation.
 The bounds are provided by the XSD minOccurs and XSD maxOccurs properties.

 When parsing, up to maxOccurs occurrences are expected in the data.
-It is a processing error if less than XSD minOccurs occurrences are found or defaulted.
+It is a Processing Error if less than XSD minOccurs occurrences are found or defaulted.
 The parser stops looking for occurrences when either XSD minOccurs have been found or defaulted and speculative parsing does not find another occurrence, or XSD maxOccurs have been found or defaulted.
 When XSD maxOccurs is 0, no occurrences are looked for in the data.

 When unparsing, up to XSD maxOccurs occurrences are expected in the Infoset.
-It is a processing error if less than XSD minOccurs occurrences are found or defaulted.
+It is a Processing Error if less than XSD minOccurs occurrences are found or defaulted.
 The processor stops looking for more occurrences in the Infoset after XSD maxOccurs occurrences have been found.
 When XSD maxOccurs is 0, no occurrences are looked for in the Infoset or written.

 dfdl:occursCountKind 'parsed'